 Saddle Lift to Enhance Independence of Horseback Riders with Disabilities

-WiSys Technology Foundation is seeking a strategic partner for manufacturing, marketing, sales, and distribution of a lift that allows para-equestrian riders to independently saddle their horses.
+WiSys Technology Foundation is seeking a strategic partner for manufacturing, marketing, sales, and distribution of this unique system.

 Stage of Development:

 A prototype has been developed with support from the McNair Scholars Program and the UW-River Falls Agricultural Engineering Department.
 The prototype has been tested by a person with physical disabilities saddling a live horse.
 Minor adjustments may be made to optimize comfort for the user and aesthetics, but the current prototype design is fully functional.